crazyguitar/Libefaxx/experiments/README.md

   - 128×256: ~2971 GB/s (78% peak)  - near-optimal utilization
 ```

-In the following figure, large and small grid configurations show similar performance
+The figure below shows that small and large grid configurations achieve similar
-at smaller data sizes because the data volume is insufficient to saturate all NVLink
+performance at smaller data sizes, as the data volume is insufficient to saturate
-connections.
-Throughput scales with increasing message size until NVLink saturation.
+NVLink.
+Throughput scales with message size until saturation.
+At 1 GB with 16 grid
-At 1 GB with 16 grid dimensions, we observed unexpected performance degradation,
+dimensions, we observed unexpected performance degradation, suggesting potential
-suggesting potential contention when NVLink is fully saturated with large transfers.
+contention under full NVLink saturation.
+Note that the current implementation achieves
+only ~2971 GB/s (78% peak) due to `cudaStreamSynchronize` calls after each round.

 ![ipc](imgs/ipc.png)